bioinformatics-ua/dicoogle-learning-pack/_docs/using.md

   <p> Windows file paths are not compatible with the URI format.
 When specifying a path, <em>always</em> use forward slashes (<code>/</code>) instead of back slashes (<code>\</code>).
 In addition, make sure that the URI includes the scheme <code>file:</code> as the prefix.</p>
 </div>

 A new indexing task will be listed.
+Please note that, depending on how many files are in the storage folder, this process may take some time.
 Once complete, the progress bar will be at 100%, and the task can be closed by pressing the _"Close"_ button.
 Although a _"Stop"_ button is also provided, it is often not a good idea to cancel tasks prematurely.

 ### Using the Search Interface